-Most businesses today are looking to take advantage of innovation to drive revenue growth, but they lack methods to fund the R&D expense necessary to support expansion.
+Most businesses today are looking to take advantage of innovation to drive revenue growth, but they lack 1) an overall strategic planning process for innovation and 2) methods to fund the R&D expense necessary to support expansion.
 Use this handy visualization tool to fund innovation programs.
 Business units that have R&D budgets below that of the corporate average are called “sources.”
 They source revenue allocations to other business units called “sinks” because the R&D budget allocation their sales generate, using the corporate average percentage, is lower than their spending.
 The sum of the sources and sinks yields the overall average.

 This tool helps shift the debate about funding new innovation areas from the political to the strategic.
 By looking at your funding levels over time, it is possible to communicate to those business unit managers how the budget represents a tradeoff, and how they can make strategic allocations in the future based on models not politics.

 The bar chart shows relative R&D funding as a percentage of sales for three business units.
 The percentage is the vertical axis, and the years are shown on the horizontal axis.
 During years 1, 2, and 3 the startup division is funded by reallocating resources from two other units.
 However, note that R&D spending remains constant at 10% of sales.

 Most businesses are looking to innovation or geographic expansion to drive revenue growth, but they lack methods to fund the necessary programs to support either strategy.
 This visualization tool gives managers the ability to see into the future and justify investments in new areas.
 It also allows management to communicate this information to shareholders and internal organizations.

 - Translation of strategy into a financial model.

 - Communicates this model to the wider organization to reduce politics and enable support of the vision.